EditB/100-days-of-code/r1-log.md

 ### R1D20
 - The project on Glitch is pretty much done.
 Still want to test it a bit, clean up the code and back it up on GitHub.

+### R1D21
+- Finished up Glitch (Timestamp Microservice).
+Had to figure out how to link css to index.jade, and finally solved it by adding app.use(express.static('public')); to server.js.
+Also downloaded the files to my computer and then added them to the GitHub repo as per fcc requirements.